-Recent surveys suggest that 40% of tenants not have contents cover, but that they also assume their landlord is responsible for any breakages or damage to their personal property.
+Recent surveys suggest that 60% of tenants do not have contents cover, but that they also assume their landlord is responsible for any breakages or damage to their personal property.

 It may surprise you to know that this likely isn’t the case and if you wish to protect your personal possessions, you may want to consider a tenants insurance policy.